Kahramanmaraş: The Battle of Marash

-After the First World War, Marash was controlled by British troops between 22 February 1919 and 30 October 1919, then by French troops, after the Armistice of Mudros.
-It was taken over by the Turkish National Movement after the Battle of Marash on 13 February 1920.
-Afterward a massacre of Armenian civilians took place.
-Roving Turkish bands threw kerosene-doused rags on Armenian homes and laid a constant barrage upon the American relief hospital.
-The Armenians themselves, as in previous times of trouble, sought refuge in their churches and schools.
-Women and children found momentary shelter in Marash's six Armenian Apostolic and three Armenian Evangelical churches, and in the city's sole Catholic cathedral.
-All the churches, and eventually the entire Armenian districts, were set alight.
+On 8 February, General Querette gave the order to bombard houses rebel Turks were in, in addition to the previous bombardment of Turkish houses.
+During the battle, a massacre of Christian civilians took place.
+Most died within the first three days, and those that fled were held in French military quarters or otherwise military defended churches and schools.
+Christians found shelter in Marash's six Armenian Apostolic and three Armenian Evangelical churches alongside soldiers.
+All of the churches were set alight.
 When the 2,000 Armenians who had taken shelter in the Catholic cathedral attempted to leave, they were shot.
+The official French report stated that the victims did "not exceed 5,000".
 Early reports put the number of Armenians dead at no less than 16,000, although this was later revised down to 5,000–12,000.
+Stanley Kerr, who served the remaining Christians, stated that 9,700 Armenians were in Marash after the battle.